1. Select a topic

 As you develop some background while searching for a topic, narrow it to something specific enough to write a paper about.
 You need to begin finding and reading some sources about your topic.
 From your reading,formulate a specific question that you intend to research and write about.

 2. Search the Periodical (Journal) Literature

-- Choose a likely index from the "Finding articles" tab and search it with some of the terms you have been encountering in your background research.
+- Choose a likely database or index and search it with some of the terms you have been encountering in your background research.

 - When you find useful articles, copy them or download them and be sure to copy down their full bibliographic citation including title, author, volume, pages, year of publication, and journal title.